Deadline: November 8, 2019

 For Sancta Alberta Chapel or D'Arcy Great Room use this Online Reservation Form

-For the Big Red Room or University Commons contact Student Organization Resource Center (ext 5834).
+For the Big Red Room, Memorial Commons, or James Gaffney Student Center contact Student Activities (ext 5834).

 Step 2: Submit A&I